Goddesses of Stardom Championship: Title history

 On August 2, 2011, Stardom held a press conference to announce the first ever Goddesses of Stardom Tag League, which would culminate in the crowning of the first Goddesses of Stardom Champions.
 The finals of the tournament took place on November 27, 2011, and saw BY Hou (Yoko Bito and Yuzuki Aikawa) defeat Kawasaki Katsushika Saikyou Densetsu (Natsuki☆Taiyo and Yoshiko) to become the inaugural champions.
 The title belt was crafted by American company Top Rope Belts.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of 36 reigns shared among 33 different teams consisting of 46 distinctive wrestlers.
-The current champions are BMI2000 (Natsuko Tora and Ruaka) who are in their first reign as a team.